 LNAPL may represent the greatest mass of contamination in the subsurface from a petroleum release and may also be a source of petroleum vapors to intrude into structures, and an ongoing source of dissolved phase groundwater contaminant plumes.
 Therefore, it is critical to accurately characterize the spatial distribution of LNAPL to enable LNAPL abatement, remediation, and risk management to protect human health and the environment.

-The complex distribution of LNAPL in the subsurface makes assessment and remediation challenges.
-Recent advances in LNAPL science have improved the understanding of LNAPL Behavior in the subsurface.
+The complex distribution of LNAPL in the subsurface makes assessment and remediation challenging.
+Recent advances in LNAPL science have improved the understanding of LNAPL behavior in the subsurface.
 The purpose of this guidance is to apply this improved understanding of LNAPL behavior to adequately characterize LNAPL distribution and identify site-specific LNAPL concerns.